gvwilson/thirdbit/fiction/in-heck/index.md

 a familiar voice drawled behind her.

 Maddy jumped, startled.
-Mayor Lupus smiled down from the porch behind her, a mug of tea in her hand.
+Mayor Lupus smiled down at her, a mug of tea in her hand.
 It was a kindly smile,
 but it still showed a lot of teeth.
 "Mama sent off for some seeds," Maddy said.
 "And my chores were all done, and—"

-"—and it's a beautiful sunny day so why not sit for a bit?" the old wolf finished, nodding agreeably.
+"—and it's a beautiful day so why not sit for a bit?" the old wolf finished, nodding agreeably.
 She jerked her chin toward Maddy's bag.
-"You're getting a lot better.
+"You're gettin' a lot better.
 Your pa would be pleased."

 "Thank you," Maddy mumbled.
-Mayor Lupus had a way of looking at people that made them feel like she could read their minds.
+Mayor Lupus had a way of looking at someone that made them feel like she could read their mind.
-That was a big part of why the village kept re-electing her: almost everyone who might have run against her felt guilty just thinking about it.
+That was part of why the village kept electing her: most people felt guilty just thinking about running against her.

-A double handful of people gathered to share small talk as they waited for the mail.
+A double handful of people gathered to gossip as they waited for the mail.
-Zeke Bear had finally finished fixing the smokehouse that had been knocked down during the bot attack a few months ago.
+Zeke Bear had finally fixed the smokehouse that had been knocked down during the attack a few months ago.
-He might not be happy that the bots who had helped save them were building homes nearby, but even he would admit they were useful.
+He might not especially like the bots who had helped save them, but he would allow that they were useful.
 The apple orchard was draining properly for the first time in forever, and there wasn't a dull pair of scissors in town.

-"Maybe,
-but taking charity from a bot still makes me uncomfortable," Miz Tumbly sighed loudly, shaking her graying mane.
+"Still, owing a bot favors makes me uncomfortable," Miz Tumbly sighed loudly, shaking her graying mane.

-Mayor Lupus tipped the dregs of her tea into the planter by her elbow.
+Mayor Lupus tipped the dregs of her tea into a planter.
 "I reckon lettin' 'em settle in beside us is payment enough," she said conversationally.
-"Between that and gettin' first look at whatever salvage comes down the river, they have a lot more than they used to.
-And if any trouble shows up, well…"
+"And if any trouble shows up, well…"
 She rapped her gnarlywood cane against her mechanical leg.
 "Fightin' bots is a lot easier when you have a few on your side."

-Miz Tumbly's whiskers twitched slightly under the rebuke.
+Miz Tumbly's whiskers twitched slightly at the rebuke.
 She had put herself forward for election the year before, but had garnered even fewer votes than the mayor's previous challenger.
 "A lot of folks think it's time for a change,"
 Mama Roo had explained to Maddy afterward,
 "But if she's the change, they'd rather wait."

-"Anyway, there it is, right on time,"
+"Aaaaand right on time,"
 Mayor Lupus said as the mailbot came into view.
 Eighty-Eight Able-Six ("but call me Able") looked like three metal boxes perched on top of one another